W4RA/speechmatching/examples/telegram-bot/README.rst

     source env.list
     set +a

-After which the instructions from the setup for the Basic example are the same.
+After which the instructions from the setup for the Basic example are the same and can be followed further.

 Docker
 ======